mnt-home/swiftchain/README.md

 # swiftchain
-### A library for building performant Blockchain applications in Python
+### A tiny library for building performant Blockchain applications in Python

 **Please note: swiftchain is currently still in early development and not yet in a production-ready state.**